We are searching for

 How Much Does a Car Warranty Cost?

-Usually the cost of a warranty is factored into the overall vehicle price; if a dealer tries to charge you a separate or significant fee for a warranty that should be a huge red flag.
+Usually the cost of a car warranty is factored into the overall vehicle price; if a dealer tries to charge you a separate or significant fee for a warranty that should be a huge red flag.
 If you are purchasing a warranty with a warranty company separate from your dealership you'll usually pay an upfront cost of several thousand.
 This depends on what type of vehicle you are placing under warranty, with prices usually ranging from $1,000 to $3,000 and up.

 Should I Get an Extended Warranty?

 Extended warranties can be a great way to help mitigate the cost of vehicle repairs after your initial warranty has expired.
 If you believe that you will use your extended warranty then yes, you should get one.
 Determining whether a warranty will be useful depends on how much the extended warranty costs, what you use your vehicle for, and how frequently you believe you'll require repairs.
-If you can live without a warranty, by all means do so: most extended warranties will cost you a decent amount of cash and may even require monthly payments.
+If you can live without a vehicle warranty, by all means do so: most extended warranties will cost you a decent amount of cash and may even require monthly payments.

 Where Can I Get an Extended Warranty?